 Sara had been so upset by the mice infestation she had thought they might have to leave the flat.
 Now the mouse proofing carried out by SUPERPROOF has changed all that.

 She said: “For the first time, I could sleep at night, certainly if I was by myself, with confidence.
 It was a very good feeling.”

 SUPERPROOF expert analyis: no holes in Sara’s story

 Mice are best known, in common culture, for being partial to a slice of Swiss cheese.
 But Swiss human flesh?

-SUPERPROOF Technical Director Gulliver Hill said it was very rare to hear of a mouse trying to eat a human, especially when they were still alive.
+A SUPERPROOF director said it was very rare to hear of a mouse trying to eat a human, especially when they were still alive.

 He said: “House mice have evolved to be omnivorous, because they live off our food.
 They will eat meat, as well as any other foods that have high nutritional value.